valueflows/valueflows/mkdocs/docs/concepts/agents.md

 If people want to define types of organizations (like cooperative, corporation, network, community, etc.) we provide a classification property which people can define as they wish.
 We do the same for EcologicalAgent (like ecosystem, forest, etc.).

-We have defined the properties of Agents fairly minimally.
+We have defined the properties of Agents very minimally.
 There are a number of useful properties in existing vocabularies, such as [foaf](http://xmlns.com/foaf/spec/), [vcard](https://www.w3.org/TR/vcard-rdf/), [schema.org](https://schema.org/) and others that can be used.
 Or people can create their own as needed.

 ## Agent Relationships